 There’s a lot that goes with attaining an education in this field but, with due diligence and an abundance of research, you can minimise the headache of finding the best institution.
-So, to ensure you’re equipped with the knowledge to make an informed choice of which pharmacy school to choose, we’ve consulted the expert’s rankings: these are the 10 best pharmacy schools in the world in 2019.
+So, to ensure you’re equipped with the knowledge to make an informed choice of which pharmacy school to choose, we’ve consulted the expert’s rankings: these are the 10 best pharmacy schools in the world.

 Location: Columbus, Ohio, USA

 Regularly ranked as one of the top pharmacy schools in the US, Ohio State’s PharmD programme is taught out of the university’s world class, state-of-the-art medical facility.

 The figures are impressive, too; there is a 95 per cent graduation rate, with students benefiting from the tutelage of the school’s impressive faculty, while Columbus is a thriving, up-and-coming metropolis that has a lot to offer the student population.